-Investments: This Sub-Fund invests mainly in a broad range of equities of companies based in or doing most of their business in the U.S.A. and which offer prospects of paying dividends.
+Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in the U.S.A..

 The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on equities).

-Benchmark : The Sub-Fund is actively managed by reference to and seeks to outperform the Russell 1000 Value Index.
+Benchmark: The Sub-Fund is actively managed by reference to and seeks to outperform the Russell 1000 Growth Index.
 The Sub-Fund is mainly exposed to the issuers of the Benchmark, however, the management of the Sub-Fund is discretionary, and will be exposed to issuers not included in the Benchmark.
 The Sub-Fund monitors risk exposure in relation to the Benchmark however the extent of deviation from the Benchmark is expected to be significant.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

-Management Process : The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses a "value" style of investing, looking for companies whose stock prices are low relative to other measures of value or business potential.
-The investment process is driven by fundamental and quantitative research.
+Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
+The investment manager uses a "growth" style of investing, looking for companies that have above- average potential for earnings growth.
+The investment process is driven by fundamental research.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.